 Darwin International Airport have assessed onsite airport attracting habitats, operational practices, and water availability that could create favourable habitat that may increase the abundance and activity of high-risk species, and consequently increase interference / collision risk with airport operations.

-The on-airport field assessment component of the review was conducted in September of 2018.
-During this time, airport operational staff were queried regarding their roles in wildlife related airport standard operating procedures, understanding of wildlife hazards and other relevant information.
-Airside Operating Officers (AOOs) conducted walk-throughs of their daily wildlife management routines, wildlife surveillance procedures, and associated data collection procedures.
+The on-airport field assessment component of the review utilised data collected during the triannual airside surveys that have been conducted at DIA since March 2019, these surveys are timed to coincide with the three seasons that DIA experience (Wet season, Dry season and Build-up).
+During these surveys, airport operational staff are queried regarding their roles in wildlife related airport standard operating procedures, understanding of wildlife hazards and other relevant information.
+Airside

+Operating Officers (AOOs) conducted walk-throughs of their daily wildlife management routines, wildlife surveillance procedures, and associated data collection procedures.